timacdonald/json-api/README.md

 - [ ] strict mode that throws when duplicates are found in includes
 - [ ] make structure more deterministic by forcing included to always be available
 - [ ] Resource identifier links and meta as a new concept different to normal resource links and relationships.
+- [ ] Ability to send the resource identifier "id" and "type" for a belongsTo relationship, even if not included?